qwwwest/filemanager/README.md

 Runs `npm install` to install the app dependencies. in the `api/index.php` file, you can add/edit users in the array $USERS.
+(to test without changing $USERS, you can use the login `user` and the password `user`).
 Also, the variable $ROOT is a variable for the root folder to serve the files from.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The default value for $ROOT is the forlder `root`.

 ## Available Scripts